 Polly has taught English courses on an adjunct basis the past 11 years and, from 2007 to 2009, was a three-quarters time professor at the university.
 She was also an adjunct at George Fox from 2002 to 2006 and taught and developed courses for the university’s Educational Foundations and Leadership program in the mid-2000s.
 Her prior teaching experience included stints as an English teacher in Newberg public schools in the 1990s and early 2000s and as a social studies teacher at St. Paul High School in 1990.

-Most recently, Polly collaborated with two other playwrights, both George Fox University graduates, writing the original play In The Family of Things that debuted on the stage in the Fall of 2013.
+Most recently, Polly collaborated with two other playwrights, both George Fox University graduates, to write the original play In The Family of Things that debuted on the stage in the fall of 2013.
 Also, she published a literary analysis examining the connection between grammar choices and their impact on readers titled "Psychological Distance in Raymond Carver's CATHEDRAL" in The Explicator (Vol. 70, Issue 3).

 Polly holds two degrees from George Fox: a master of education degree in curriculum and development (2006) and a bachelor’s degree in social studies (1989).
 In addition to the degrees, she has done graduate work in the areas of grammar and composition.